dragonsinth/gaddis/README.md

 - Nested `Module` and `Function` declarations are not currently supported, but could be.
   - This is implied by the book but not explicitly stated.

+- Programs with a `Module main()` are still allowed to execute arbitrary statements in the global block.
+  - Global block statements first execute in lexical order, then `main()` is called afterward.
+  - The book is unclear on whether mixing global statements and `Module main()` is legal.

 - We implemented `Input` statements to loop until the user inputs a line that can be correctly parsed to the type of the input variable; e.g. a non-numeric input will loop and retry if the input variable is an `Integer`.